RedBirdiii/H270N-WIFI_OC/README.md

 - Ethernet

 - Wifi and bluetooth.
-(I’m using the stock builtin card that comes with the motherboard)
+Wifi requires Heliport application to be used.

 - iMessages, Facetime